H-BlaZe/iuat-x/README.md

 1. **Download the Extension**

    Download the `.crx` file from the [releases page](https://github.com/yourusername/IUAT-X/releases) on GitHub.
-You can also download the `.pem` file if you need to rebuild the extension.

 2. **Install the Extension in Chrome**